 Salmon Poppers.
 Come on Over!

-These little 'poppers' are made with love and make eating seafood so much fun and approachable.
+These little 'poppers' make eating seafood so much fun and approachable.

 The whole family can get involved with making poppers and don't forget to take them